leeyep/PF-alien-vs-zombies/PART2.md

 6. Allow Zombie to move in random direction with 1 step after alien's movement without going over the border or replace another zombie and alien.
 7. Allow user to change the direction of arrow in the gameboard.
 8. Rockfeature() - Randomfeature after breaking rock or replacing the trail after alien's movement
-### To Do

-List all the features not yet done.
-Remove this section if there is no incomplete requirements.
-1.
-2. *add more*

 ## Additional Features